Aahil13/The-JS-Guide/docs/Asynchronous-JS.md

 2. **Promises:**

    - Promises are a more structured way to work with asynchronous code.
-   - They represent a value that may be available now, or in the future, or never.
+   - They represent a value that may be available now, in the future, or never.
    - Promises have three states: pending, resolved (fulfilled), or rejected.

    ```javascript